 Elevation: 4,432 ft

 This Snake River Plain feature is amazingly unknown to most Idahoans.
-While Crater Butte has only 157 feet of prominence, its massive crater is the largest I have visited in Idaho and dwarfs anything at Craters of the Moon National Monument.
+While Crater Butte has only 157 feet of prominence, its massive crater is the largest that I have visited in Idaho and dwarfs anything at Craters of the Moon National Monument.
 There are no signs pointing out the feature.
 Crater Butte is located east of Shoshone, Idaho and north of Dietrich, Idaho.
 USGS Dietrich Butte